shahiro770/MaxBipartiteMatcher/README.md

 2  2
 ```

+The output is as expected.
+All three vertices in X are matched to the first unsaturated Y vertex the algorithm can find.
+The fourth vertex in Y goes unmatched.

 #### Wikipedia Has Everything

 Well that wasn't so interesting.
 How about this one from the [front page of wikipedia](https://en.wikipedia.org/wiki/Bipartite_graph)?